|Nutrition Facts (per serving)|

 1 tablespoon salted butter, softened, or mayonnaise

 Allow your panini press to heat up for about 7 minutes.
-If your press has a temperature range, check the manufacturer's instructions.
+If your press has a temperature range, check the manufacturer's instructions for details.

-Place the cheese between the slices of bread and coat the outside of the bread with either the butter or mayonnaise.
+Place the cheese between the slices of bread.
+Coat the outside of the bread with either the butter or mayonnaise.

-Remove the sandwich from the maker and allow it to sit for a few minutes before serving so that the cheese can thicken up and won't ooze out when you cut the sandwich.
+Remove the sandwich from the maker and let it to sit for a few minutes before serving so that the cheese can thicken up and won't ooze out when you cut the sandwich.

 - You can use a variety of bread for a grilled cheese panini, but make sure the slices are thick enough that they can withstand the pressure and the heat of the panini press.

-- Don't overstuff your sandwich with cheese or other fillings or most of the ingredients can ooze out of the sandwich and onto the grates.
+- Don't overstuff your sandwich with cheese or other fillings because most of the ingredients can ooze out of the sandwich and onto the panini grates.